MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 > - Swap requests: **Feature is disabled for all users**
 > - Time off requests: **Feature is disabled for all users**
 >
-> Without this second step, users will still see the capability in Shifts and will get an error that it's an unsupported operation if they try to use it.
-After you complete this step, users won't see the capability in Shifts.
+> Without this second step, users will still see the capability in Shifts, and will get an "unsupported operation" error message if they try to use it.

 To hide open shifts, swap requests, and time off requests in Shifts, use the Graph API [schedule resource type](https://docs.microsoft.com/graph/api/resources/schedule?view=graph-rest-1.0) to set the following parameters to ```false``` for each team that you mapped to a Blue Yonder WFM site: